Marie Stopes: Opposition and libel case

 Based on the jury's verdict, barristers for both sides asked for judgement in their favour, so it came down to legal argument.
 Sutherland's barrister successfully argued that as soon as the jury decided that the statements were true in substance and in fact, that was the end of the matter.
 It was a moral victory for Stopes as the press saw it, and she appealed.
 On 20 July, the Court of Appeal reversed the previous decision (2–1), awarding the £100 to Stopes.
 The Catholic community mobilised to support Sutherland, a Catholic, and Stopes publicly campaigned to raise £10,000.
-Sutherland made a final appeal to the House of Lords on 21 November 1924.
+Sutherland made a final appeal to the House of Lords on 21 November 1924, and won; Stopes was ordered to repay the one hundred pounds arising from the previous hearing, and to pay the defendant's costs in relation to the appeals to the Court of Appeal and the House of Lords.
 The trial had made birth control a public topic and the number of clients visiting the clinic doubled.
 The Law Lords found in Sutherland's favour (4–1) and, despite the fact that the decision was irrevocable, Stopes wrote to the Lord Chancellor to overturn it "so that legal subtleties based on misapprehension may not rob me of my victory".
 The cost for Stopes was vast; costs were partially compensated by publicity and book sales.